Register for Classes

 Register for Spring Classes

-All admitted students may register for spring classes beginning October 27.
-Register and pay for classes online via MyPioneerPortal.
+All admitted students may register and pay for spring classes online via MyPioneerPortal.

 Want to graduate as soon as possible?
 Consider taking 2 classes at a time in our shorter 8-week terms.
-Spring A Term begins January 6.
+Spring B Term begins March 2.
 View available classes by searching the IRSC online course schedule here and click on Term.

 Virtual Information Sessions